Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Buying real estate is a significant investment.
 Don't rely solely on your intuition.
 Gather the right information to make the best decision.

-12) Vietnam's affordable housing prices will stagnate as government policies boost supply
+12) Affordable housing prices in Vietnam will stagnate as government policies boost supply

 In 2024, Vietnam's housing supply saw a remarkable 60% increase compared to the previous year.